huggingface/diffusers/docs/source/en/training/kandinsky.md

 image = pipeline(prompt=prompt).images[0]
 ```

 For the decoder model, you can also perform inference from a saved checkpoint which can be useful for viewing intermediate results.
-Load the checkpoint into the UNet:
+In this case, load the checkpoint into the UNet:

 ```py
 from diffusers import AutoPipelineForText2Image, UNet2DConditionModel